 Students participate in the mandatory course from Years 7 to 10 which aims to empower the students to adopt healthy lifestyles in keeping with the total wellbeing of the individual.

-In Technology, students undertake four design projects and experience a variety of technologies.
+In Technological and Applied Studies (TAS), students undertake four design projects and experience a variety of technologies.
 Specialist rooms are well equipped for working with wood, plastics, electronics, multi-media, food and textiles.
 Integrated with developing practical skills, students use the design cycle to document their ideas, solve problems and evaluate their work.
 By the end of the course, students should be confident in using a variety of tools, be able to work in groups, solve problems and come to solutions, and they should know how to work safely.

 The Design Cycle